CESNET/eduroam-icinga/doc/director_config.md

 ### Client setup

 Client setup may be done using script provided in icingaweb2.
-Download this script on client a run it.
+Download this script on client and run it.
 It should do all the work and the master and the client should be able to communicate.